lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Time and Timers.md

 The output lines appear at one second intervals unless the `fast` option has been specified.

-The times above a bit hard to read, so, for convenience, each target provides a built-in function to retrieve the _elapsed_ time.
+The times above are a bit hard to read, so, for convenience, each target provides a built-in function to retrieve the _elapsed_ time.
 For example:

 $start(TimeElapsed)$